50 CPA Questions and Answers

 5. “Why wouldn’t the IRS just consider this income to be taxable?”

-Category 2: Distributions, DNI, and Schedule K-1
+Section 2: Distributions, DNI, and Schedule K-1 (Advocacy Perspective)

 6. “If the trust earns income, shouldn’t it issue a K-1?”